New York Water Quality at a Glance

 New York residents can access comprehensive water quality information through several resources:

-• NYS DOH Water Quality Portal: Visit the New York State Department of Health’s online database to access testing results and compliance information for your local water system
+NYS DOH Water Quality Portal: The New York State Department of Health’s online database provides testing results and compliance information for all public water systems

-• Private Well Testing: Private well owners can contact local health departments for testing resources and guidance on interpreting results
+Private Well Testing: Private well owners can contact local health departments for testing guidance; those in eligible counties can apply for the state’s 2026 free PFAS pilot programme

 Why does New York have water infrastructure challenges?

-New York’s water infrastructure faces several interconnected challenges:
+New York’s water infrastructure faces several interconnected challenges in 2026:

 Contaminants of Concern